LyubomirT/prismblue/README.md

 If you have your code written in a supported language (Python, Node.js, Java, or Ruby), you can run it directly from Prismblue.
 To do that, click on the "Run" button in the menu and then click on the "Run Code" button in the submenu.
 Note that your file must be saved before you can run it.

+Although, you can always use the `Ignore Extensions` feature to run any file you want by writing your own run command.
+See the "Ignore Extensions" section for more information.

 ### Previewing Markdown and HTML Files

 Additionally, you can preview your Markdown and HTML files in Prismblue.
 To do that, click on the "Run" button in the menu and then click on the "Preview Markdown/HTML" button in the submenu.
 After that a new mini-Prismblue window will open and you will be able to see your Markdown or HTML file rendered in it.